 - This discussion reflects federal tax laws in effect as of the date of this prospectus.
-Changes to any of these laws after the date of this prospectus may affect the tax consequences discussed below; - This discussion addresses only certificates acquired by beneficial owners at original issuance and held as capital assets (generally, property held for investment); - This discussion does not address tax consequences to beneficial owners subject to special rules, such as dealers in securities, certain traders in securities, banks, tax-exempt organizations, life insurance companies, persons that hold certificates as part of a hedging transaction or as a position in a straddle or conversion transaction, or persons whose functional currency is not the U.S. dollar; - This discussion summary does not address tax consequences of the purchase, ownership or disposition of a certificate by a partnership.
+Changes to any of these laws after the date of this prospectus may affect the tax consequences discussed below; - This discussion addresses only certificates acquired by beneficial owners at original issuance for cash and held as capital assets (generally, property held for investment); - This discussion does not address tax consequences to beneficial owners subject to special rules, such as dealers in securities, certain traders in securities, banks, tax-exempt organizations, life insurance companies, persons that hold certificates as part of a hedging transaction or as a position in a straddle or conversion transaction, or persons whose functional currency is not the U.S. dollar or persons for whom interest on the certificates may be treated as "business interest income"; - This discussion summary does not address tax consequences of the purchase, ownership or disposition of a certificate by a partnership.
 If a partnership holds a certificate, the tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership; or - This discussion does not address taxes imposed by any state, local or foreign taxing jurisdiction.